 Jacques Selosse "Substance"

 Here minerality shows itself in its most complex form.
-Anselme Selosse vinifies without malo, whereby the acidity carries the mineral notes.
+Anselme Selosse vinifies without malolactic fermentation, allowing the acidity to carry the mineral notes.
 I taste wet stone, oyster shells, and a hint of sea salt.

 Ulysse Collin "Les Maillons"

 A Blanc de Blancs from Congy that proves mineral perfection is possible even outside the Côte des Blancs.
-Olivier Collin conjures champagne with crystal-clear stone fruit minerality from his chalky soil.
+Olivier Collin conjures champagnes with crystal-clear stone fruit minerality from his chalky soil.

 Pierre Gimonnet "Gastronome"

 A Premier Cru from Cuis that combines minerality with accessibility.
-Here I taste damp chalk, but also a hint of lemon zest and white flowers.
+Here I taste moist chalk, but also a hint of lemon zest and white flowers.

 Larmandier-Bernier "Longitude"

 A Blanc de Blancs from Vertus that shows how chalk minerality develops with time.
-After ten years on the lees, complex mineral notes develop from wet stone to salty nuts.
+After ten years on lees, complex mineral notes emerge from wet stone to salty nuts.

 Chardonnay is the undisputed king of minerality.
 The grape variety can transport terroir almost unfiltered and develops increasingly complex mineral facets with time.